HOW TO WRITE AN ISLAMIC WILLs

-An Islamic will distribution is different from the English versions and must be keenly devised.
+An Islamic will distribution is different from the English version and must be keenly devised.
 It is important as:

-- It is a religious task for everyone to divide everything one own in their life to avoid disputes after the death
+- It is a religious task for everyone to divide everything one owns in their life to avoid disputes after the death

 - The English rules for intestacy (no wills for an estate) are not ideal according to our religious laws.
 Therefore, if you live in a non-Muslim country, you should prepare an Islamic will before demise so the asset is distributed justly

 - If your children are younger than 18, and your partner has died, you can provide them with a better future by choosing their legal guardians in the will.

 The importance of inheritance in Islam and wills

 Sharia-compliant wills are an important part of Islamic inheritance law.
 Under Sharia, Muslims are not allowed to disinherit their heirs.
 This means that if a Muslim dies without a will, their estate will be divided according to Sharia rules.
 Sharia-compliant Islamic will allow Muslims to make sure that their estate is distributed according to their wishes.
 Sharia-compliant wills can also help to avoid disputes between heirs.
 If a will is not Sharia-compliant, it may be challenged in court and the estate may be divided according to Sharia rules.
 This can lead to heirs receiving less than they would have otherwise received or even being completely disinherited.
 For these reasons, it is important for Muslims to make sure that their wills are Sharia-compliant.

 An Islamic will is a legal document that decides everything about your estate and what will happen to it after your death.
 It is important as it may help your family avoid disputes.
 Without Islamic will, the division becomes laborious and stressful.
 And may remain undissolved for years.
 As talked about earlier, not having a will means that the law will divide your estate among your family and it may be not what you would have done.